viniciusaportela/viniciusaportela/README.md

  ![](header.png)

-I live in Florianópolis/Brazil and study on UFSC in Santa Catarina/Brazil.
+I live in Florianópolis/Brazil.
 I started programming with game development and discovered the world of web development when I was on a technical high school.
 I love learning new things and putting it in practice.
 So I'm constantly learning and improving myself professionally and personally.

 ## 🚀 Technologies